-mgsireportflowstats command
+mqsireportflowstats command

 - Windows

-- · Linux and UNIX systems
+- Linux and UNIX systems

 - z/OS.
-You can also use BIPRPMS; see "Contents of the broker PDSE" on page 378
+Run this command in one of two ways as a console command, or by customizing and submitting BIPRPMS; see "Contents of the broker PDSE" on page 408

 Use the mqsireportflowstats command to display the current options for accounting and statistics that have been set using the mqsichangeflowstats command.